sabirdvd/LaTeX-template-for-UPC-thesis-/Figure/README.md

-Latex Figure
+Different basic Latex Figure for data visualization

-To run the figure
+To run the PDF figure

 ```
 pdflatex main
 ```